 Her videos and short films have been screened at Babylon Cinema, Berlin (2019); Museum of Modern Art, New York (2018); International Film Festival Rotterdam (2018); Kunsthalle Schirn, Frankfurt (2017); Centre Georges Pompidou, Paris (2016); Berlinale (2014); Whitechapel Gallery, London (2014); Medrar Cairo Video Festival (2014), among others.

 Al Qadiri was the curator of the retrospective exhibition Lasting Impressions: Thuraya Al Baqsami at Sharjah Art Museum (2017), and she is a founding member of the artist collective GCC.

 She was the recipient of the Municipality of the City of Utrecht award and grant for art in public space (2017) and Arab Fund for Arts and Culture (AFAC) visual arts grant, Beirut (2012).
 She has participated in residencies at RAW Material Company, Dakar (2018); Rijksakademie van beeldende kunsten, Amsterdam (2016, 2017) and Home Workspace Program, Ashkal Alwan, Beirut (2012).

 Al Qadiri received her PhD in inter-media art from the Tokyo University of the Arts (2010).

-Born in 1983 in Dakar, Senegal, Al Qadiri currently lives between Beirut and Berlin.
+Born in 1983 in Dakar, Al Qadiri lives and works in Berlin.